Sunrise at Borobudur

 The four of us sat on a ledge, awaiting the dawn with a small crowd of spectators.
 In time the sun rose over the slender cone of Merapi, Indonesia’s most active volcano, and its dormant neighbour Merbabu.
 Beneath a boundless sky bathed in pink and flaming orange, our surroundings gradually took shape.
 From this colossal mandala encrusted with spires, archways and elaborate bas-reliefs, I looked out in awe as the mist burned off the forest, the nearby hills and palm-fringed fields.
 To visit Borobudur a second time, nearly twenty years later, was to see it with new eyes.

 Much has changed since those days.
-Indonesia is no longer led by a pompous military dictator, but a humble, democratically elected ‘metalhead of state’.
+Indonesia is no longer led by a corrupt military dictator, but a humble, democratically elected ‘metalhead of state’.
 I am no longer a ten-year-old wishing to be an architect, but Borobudur inspires the same feelings of reverence and wonder.
 Now that I am older, it strikes me as being even more magnificent than I had ever recalled.